yyforyongyu/bolts/ext-dynamic-funding-outputs.md

 changing these parameters would require a funding output change.

-Notable in particular, is that one of the channel parameters we wish to renegotiate is the the `channel_type` itself.
-While certain `channel_type` conversions are possible with the Dynamic Commitments proposal, one of them that isn't is converting to Simple Taproot Channels (STCs).
+Notable in particular, is that one of the channel parameters we wish to renegotiate is the `channel_type` itself.
+While certain `channel_type` conversions are possible with the Dynamic Commitments proposal, one of them that is converting to Simple Taproot Channels (STCs).
 With STCs, we have the opportunity to take advantage of the cost savings and privacy capabilities afforded by the 2021 Taproot Soft Fork, with further aspirations to be able to deploy Point Time-Lock Contracts (PTLCs) to the Lightning Network.
 The sooner